postmannen/steward/README.md

 - Default timeouts to wait for ACK messages and max attempts to retry sending a message are specified upon startup.
 This can be overridden on the message level.

 - Timeouts can be specified on both the **message**, and the **method**.
-  - A message can have a timeout.
+  - A message can have a timeout used for used for when to resend and how many retries.
   - If the method triggers a shell command, the command can have its own timeout, allowing process timeout for long/stuck commands, or for telling how long the command is supposed to run.

 Example of a message with timeouts set: